-Of course, O’Brien isn’t your classic underdog in that he attended Harvard, where he wrote for the famous Harvard Lampoon (and met his future NBC boss, Jeff Zucker, who was Editor-in-chief of The Harvard Crimson).
-After graduating magna cum laude in 1987, he pretty quickly landed a job writing for comedic institution Saturday Night Live.
-He also worked the improvisational comedy circuit.
+O’Brien doesn’t fit the typical mold of an underdog since he attended Harvard.
+While there, he wrote for the well-known Harvard Lampoon and met his future NBC boss Jeff Zucker, who was Editor-in-chief of The Harvard Crimson.
+After Graduating Magna Cum Laude in 1987, he landed a job writing for the comedic institution “Saturday Night Live”.
+He also worked the improv comedy circuit.

 “I told Lorne Michaels I couldn’t come back to work and I just needed to do something else,” O’Brien said.
 “I had no plan whatsoever.
 I was literally in this big transition phase in my life where I decided, I’ll just walk around New York City, and an idea will come to me.”
-This wasn’t the first time O’Brien would be a little lost in his career.
+This wasn’t the first time O’Brien would feel a little lost in his career.

 “There were so many doubters the first year,” says Jeff Zucker, the president of NBC Universal.
 “They said Conan jumped around too much in front of the camera, that he was too smart, too East Coast, too sophisticated, too young, and even too tall to be successful.
 But Conan proved everybody wrong.
-We learned that you underestimate Conan at your own peril.”
+We learned that you underestimate Conan at your peril.”

 “A little over a year ago, I experienced a profound and very public disappointment.
 I did not get what I wanted, and I left a system that had nurtured and helped define me for the better part of 17 years.
-I went from being in the center of the grid to not only off the grid, but underneath the coffee table that the grid sits on, lost in the shag carpeting that is underneath the coffee table supporting the grid.
-It was the making of a career disaster, and a terrible analogy.
+I went from being in the center of the grid to not only off the grid but underneath the coffee table that the grid sits on, lost in the shag carpeting that is underneath the coffee table supporting the grid.
+It was the making of a career disaster and a terrible analogy.

-“But then something spectacular happened.
+But then something spectacular happened.
 Fogbound, with no compass, and adrift, I started trying things.
 I grew a strange, cinnamon beard.
 I dove into the world of social media.
 I started tweeting my comedy.
 I threw together a national tour.
 I played the guitar.
-I did stand-up, wore a skin-tight blue leather suit, recorded an album, made a documentary, and frightened my friends and family.
+I did stand up, wore a skin-tight blue leather suit, recorded an album, made a documentary, and frightened my friends and family.
 Ultimately, I abandoned all preconceived perceptions of my career path and stature and took a job on basic cable with a network most famous for showing reruns, along with sitcoms created by a tall, black man who dresses like an old, black woman.
-I did a lot of silly, unconventional, spontaneous, and seemingly irrational things, and guess what: With the exception of the blue leather suit, it was the most satisfying and fascinating year of my professional life.
+I did a lot of silly, unconventional, spontaneous, and seemingly irrational things, and guess what: Except for the blue leather suit, it was the most satisfying and fascinating year of my professional life.
 To this day I still don’t understand exactly what happened, but I have never had more fun, been more challenged—and this is important—had more conviction about what I was doing.”